simonburner/hands-on-LLM/ch6/README.md

   Time tedious process, it becomes n times slower where n is  the number of output samples.

-- Tree-of-Thought: A method that breaks the reasoning process into smaller pieces.
+- Tree-of-Thought: Improves on Chain-of-Thought and Self-consistency.
+A method that breaks the reasoning process into smaller pieces.
 At each step, the model is prompted to explore different solutions to a problem.
 Then, it votes for the best solution and continues to the next step.

   <img width="453" height="485" alt="Screenshot 2026-07-28 at 11 25 19" src="https://github.com/user-attachments/assets/79f0a20d-4ec6-40a3-ae9d-973f7b3a2110" />